williamrlix/-Week-2-React-Introductory-_-S.A-Starting-Assignment-/README.md

 5. (Optional) Modify the bucket policy.
 For example, you can remove or edit statements that block public read access to s3:GetObject.

-#he AWS account that owns the bucket must also own the object
-To allow public read access to objects, the AWS account that owns the bucket must also own the objects.
+- the AWS account that owns the bucket must also own the object To allow public read access to objects, the AWS account that owns the bucket must also own the objects.
 A bucket or object is owned by the account of the AWS Identity and Access Management (IAM) identity that created the bucket or object.

 Note: The object-ownership requirement applies to public read access granted by a bucket policy.
 It doesn't apply to public read access granted by the object's access control list (ACL).